-Mr. Alles serves as Celgene’s Chief Executive Officer.
-He assumed the role on March 1, 2016.
-Previously he served as President and Chief Operating Officer.
-Mr. Alles served as Executive Vice President and Global Head of Hematology and Oncology from December 2012 until July 2014, following his promotion to Executive Vice President and Chief Commercial Officer in February 2012.
-Mr. Alles joined Celgene in April 2004 and served as Vice President, Global Marketing until March 2009 when he became President of the Americas Region.
+Mr. Alles served as President and Chief Operating Officer from August 2014 until February 2016, Executive Vice President and Global Head of Hematology & Oncology from December 2012 until July 2014 and was also Celgene’s Chief Commercial Officer.
+Mr. Alles joined Celgene in April 2004 and was Vice President, Global Hematology Marketing until March 2009 when he was promoted to President of the Americas Region.
 Responsibility for commercial operations in Japan and the Asia Pacific Region was added in July 2011.
-Mr. Alles previously served as Vice President for the U.S. Oncology Business Unit of Aventis Pharmaceuticals and in other commercial sales and marketing management roles over an 11-year period with Aventis.
+Before joining Celgene, he was Vice President of the U.S. Oncology business unit at Aventis Pharmaceuticals and served in other senior commercial management roles at Aventis (Rhône-Poulenc Rorer) from 1993-2004.

 Richard W. Barker, D.Phil., OBE

 Chairman of the Health Innovation Network of South London

 Richard W. Barker, D.Phil., OBE, was elected to the Celgene Board of Directors in January 2012 and is a member of the Audit Committee.